Internal Audit Charter (NMSU Policy 2.11)

 Approved by the Board of Regents on July 23, 2007

 A. Purpose.
-This policy establishes and authorizes the Office of Audit Services as the administrative unit tasked with performing internal audit functions, and reporting to the various NMSU components, the Audit Subcommittee of the Board of Regents, and the University President and/or Board of Regents.
+This policy establishes and authorizes the Office of Audit Services as the administrative unit tasked with performing internal audit functions, and reporting to the various NMSU components, the Audit Subcommittee of the Board of Regents, and the Chancellor and/or Board of Regents.

 B. Mission and Internal Audit Function.
 The Office of Audit Services provides university-wide, independent, objective assurance and consulting services designed to add value to, and improve university operations.
 It helps the university community accomplish its objectives by bringing a systematic, disciplined approach to evaluate and improve the effectiveness of risk management, control, and governance processes.
 The Office of Audit Services assists members of management in effectively carrying out their respective responsibilities by determining whether the organization’s network of risk management, control and governance processes are adequate to ensure that: